Bradley-Stradling/Did_You_Get_Rocked.sh/README.md

 ## updates
 10/17/20
-Script is functioning in current iteration, should be expanded upon in the future?
+Script is functioning in current iteration.